KurtLoeffler/Slipgate/README.md

  - A work in progress persistant blood splat tech based on the existing lightmapping implementation.
 Splats are added with a special kind of light that is marked as a splat, and renders into the splat map instead of the light map.
 The existing QLua code uses it to create blood splats with a red light color.
 Ideally this would be inhanced with more interesting features in the shader such as splat pattern masking based on blood splat intensity.

  - A simple particle system that all the built in quake particles now use.
-It can be used from QLua or C to create what custom particle effects.
+It can be used from QLua or C to create custom particle effects.

  - Some modernization of graphics code, such as moving the BSP rendering from fixed function to shaders.
 Removal of some legacy code paths and SDL1 support.